-.1 the top of the keel at centreline or line of intersection of the inside of shell plating with the keel if a bar keel extends below that line, on a ship with a metal shell; or

-.2 in wood and composite ships, the distance is measured from the lower edge of the keel rabbet.
+- .1 the top of the keel at centreline or line of intersection of the inside of shell plating with the keel if a bar keel extends below that line, on a ship with a metal shell; or - .2 in wood and composite ships, the distance is measured from the lower edge of the keel rabbet.
 When the form at the lower part of the midship section is of a hollow character, or where thick garboards are fitted, the distance is measured from the point where the line of the flat of the bottom continued inward intersects the centreline amidships.

 Machinery spaces are spaces between the watertight boundaries of a space containing the main and auxiliary propulsion machinery, including boilers, generators and electric motors primarily intended for propulsion.
-In the case of unusual arrangements, the limits of the machinery spaces are defined on agreement with the Register.

-A mid ship s is at the middle of the length L_1 .
+A m i d s h i p s is at the middle of the length $L_1$ .

-Light service draught d_l is the service draught corresponding to the lightest anticipated loading and associated tankage, including, however, such ballast as may be necessary for stability and/or immersion.
+Light service draught $d_l$ is the service draught corresponding to the lightest anticipated loading and associated tankage, including, however, such ballast as may be necessary for stability and/or immersion.
 Passenger ships shall include the full complement of passengers and crew on board.